oleend/MultiRegion-NTier-App/README.md

 Update Log:

 Version 0.01 -Added subnets and vnets.
 Subnets need names.
 Also created first basion host.
-Needs work as well. -DO
+Needs work as well. -DO Version 0.5 - Working on some basic varables and setting up main